Characterizing finite groups whose order supergraphs satisfy a connectivity condition: Cyclic separability

 \section{Cyclic separability}

-In this section, we investigate the existence of cyclic vertex cutsets or simply cyclic cutsets in order supergraphs of various finite groups.
-As a result, we determine the cyclic separability of these graphs.
+In this section, we investigate the existence of cyclic cutsets in order supergraphs of various finite groups.
+As a result, we characterize the cyclic separability of these graphs.
+In Theorems \ref{dihedral1} and \ref{dicyclic1}, we study the order supergraphs of dihedral and dicyclic groups, respectively, for cyclically separable condition.
+In these results, we follow the presentations of the respective groups given in the introduction.